 Prior to September 7, 2013, Pennsylvania law required, in certain circumstances, a 2/3 majority of the board and, unless otherwise provided in the bylaws, the membership of the organization, to approve real estate acquisitions.

 As a general rule, any transaction outside the ordinary course of business of the organization must be brought before the board for approval.
-Acquisitions of land or easements fall into this category for most land trusts.
+Acquisitions of land and easements fall into this category for most land trusts.

-The bylaws of the organization govern the procedures for approval but, the minimal legal requirements are that:
+The bylaws of the organization govern the procedures for approval, but the minimal legal requirements are that: